balsama/drupal-bash-ignitor/README.md

 4. Enjoy!
 The script takes about five minutes to run, but will vary based on machine and your internet connection speed.

+### Caveats

+As I mentioned, this script is useful for 90% of **my** Drupal projects.
+Things to note:

+* Drush must be installed on your system.
+* This will not work for multisite installs, or will only affect the "Default" site.